PervasiveWellbeingTech/windows-logger-app/README.md

 raw->data.mouse.lLastY,
 ```

 `usButtonFlags` contains an hexadecimal number that corresponds to the mouse state, see the "RAWINPUT (mouse)" link at the bottom to interpret this number.
-`usButtonData` contains the mouse wheel "value" when the mouse wheel is used.
+`usButtonData` contains the mouse wheel "value" when the mouse wheel is used (cf. "Mouse wheel" link at the bottom for more information on this value).
 `lLastX` and `lLastY` represent x and y motions of the mouse
 (cf. RAWINPUT links for more details)

 To get the cursor position on the screen we also use the `GetCursorPos` function.